UniFi 2025 Review and 2026 Midyear Update: Wi-Fi 7, Object Networking, and Multi-Gig Planning for Small Businesses

 | Price | $199 | $299 |

-The Pro XG switch lineup makes 10 GbE PoE more accessible to small businesses, with models ranging from desktop 8-port units to enterprise-grade 48-port switches with redundant power supplies.
+The Pro XG switch lineup makes 10 GbE PoE more accessible to small businesses, with models ranging from desktop 8-port units to rack-mount 48-port switches with redundant power supplies.
+Ubiquiti reduced pricing on several models in early 2026.

 Pro XG 24 PoE: Mid-Range Solution